Brainstem gliomas consist of a heterogeneous group which vary greatly in histology and prognosis.

 The duration of symptoms is usually much shorter in diffuse gliomas, in which the history is typically very short (a few days) 4.
 Additionally, diffuse gliomas more frequently have multiple cranial nerve palsies.

 Recognised histological types include:

 - usually diffuse midline glioma H3 K27M–mutant (WHO grade IV)

-- other tumours also encountered (WHO grades II-IV)
+- other tumors also encountered (WHO grades II-IV)

 - focal glioma

 - seen in up to 9% of NF1 patients

 - appears similar to a sporadic focal brainstem glioma but has an even better prognosis, with little if any progression

 The most frequently used classification system is to divide these tumors into four types 5:

 - diffuse brainstem glioma